Offered at GSH Medical Liberty Village (formally known as East Liberty Medical Center)

 The short answer is NO. Most patients do not report any pain or discomfort when undergoing acupuncture by a trained and certified acupuncturist.
 Some patients with a fear of needles may experience a slight discomfort during their initial treatment.

-Dr. Meera Dossa ND
+Dr. Meera Dossa ND (currently on Mat leave)

 With a major in Nutritional Science from the University of British Columbia, Meera Dossa, ND completed her studies at the Canadian College of Naturopathic Medicine.